OpenBB-finance/OpenBB/website/content/sdk/data-available/stocks/discovery.md

 ---
 title: Discovery
-description: Documentation for the OpenBB SDK Disc module.
-The Disc module provides programmatic access for Python to navigate the OpenBB Terminal, examples of functions and modules aimed at stock trading operations.
+description: "Documentation for the OpenBB SDK Disc module.
+The Disc module provides" programmatic access for Python to navigate the OpenBB Terminal, examples of functions and modules aimed at stock trading operations.
 keywords: